vcmi/vcmi/docs/modders/Translations.md

 If you have already existing Heroes III translation you can:

 - Install VCMI and select your localized Heroes III data files for VCMI data files
-- Launch VCMI_Client.exe directly from game install directory
+- Launch VCMI and start any map to get in game
-- In console window, type `convert txt`
+- Press Tab to activate chat and enter '/translate'

-This will export all strings from game into `Documents/My Games/VCMI/VCMI_Client_log.txt` which you can then use to update json files in your translation
+This will export all strings from game into `Documents/My Games/VCMI/extracted/translation/` directory which you can then use to update json files in your translation.

+To export maps and campaigns, use '/translate maps' command instead.

 ## Translating VCMI data